Answers to every conceivable question…

 Who will administer the acupuncture?

-The acupuncturists who work in the acupuncture IVF support clinic are all hand picked, and trained in this specialty.
-They are all graduates of universities in Australia, hold a degree in Chinese medicine and are accredited by national professional associations.
+The acupuncturists who work in the Acupuncture Pregnancy clinic are all hand picked, and trained in this field.
+They are all graduates of universities in Australia, hold a degree in Chinese medicine and are accredited by the government and by national professional associations.

 These practitioners have a special interest in reproductive medicine, do extra training in this field and attend regular upgrading and mentoring sessions.